-Not only is a theme helpful in keeping your spirits up, it also allows you to quickly distinguish your inbox from your friend's or, if you have one, from your personal Gmail account.
+Not only is a theme helpful in keeping your spirits up, but it also allows you to quickly distinguish your inbox from your friend's or, if you have one, from your personal Gmail account.

 Google has a built-in chat service to Gmail.
-It's grown into its own app called Hangouts.
-You should get this on your phone.
+It grew into its own app called Hangouts but then folded back into Gmail under the name "Google Chat."

 Gmail has loads of helpful options to explore.
 We'll just take a look at three important ones for now.

 Don't let your inbox get overwhelmed.
 Google can help auto-sort

 It'll happen sooner or later: You'll hit sent by mistake.
 This feature holds your email for 30 seconds to give you a moment to undo the send and finish writing your email.